Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

 val settings = labelCaptureSettings {
     label("<your-label-name>") {
+        /*
+         * Add a barcode field with the expected symbologies and pattern.
+         * You can omit the pattern if the content of the barcode is unknown.
+         */
         customBarcode("<your-barcode-field-name>") {
-            // configure the expected barcodes symbologies
             setSymbologies(Symbology.EAN13_UPCA, Symbology.CODE128)
-            // you can set an expected regex pattern to filter out irrelevant barcodes setPattern("\\d{12,14}")
+            setPattern("\\d{12,14}")
         }
+        /*
+         * Add a text field for capturing expiry dates.
+         * The field is set as optional so that the capture can complete
+         * even if the expiry date is not present or not readable.
+         */
         expiryDateText("<your-expiry-date-field-name>") {
-            // required fields must be present to complete the capture
-            // note: setting isOptional to false can be omitted as it is the default value isOptional = false
+            isOptional = false
         }
-        weightText("<your-weight-field-name>") {
-            // optional fields are only captured if present and readable isOptional = true
     }
-        unitPriceText("<your-unit-price-field-name>") {
-            isOptional = true
 }

-    }
-}
+/*

-// Create the label capture mode with the settings and data capture context created earlier val labelCapture = LabelCapture.forDataCaptureContext(dataCaptureContext, settings)
+ * Create the label capture mode with the settings and data capture context created earlier.
+ */
+val labelCapture = LabelCapture.forDataCaptureContext(dataCaptureContext, settings)
 ```
 </TabItem>